Carrier air wing: Origins

-The first Carrier Air Groups (as they were then called) were activated in 1937.
+Carrier Air Groups (as they were then called) first appeared on 1 July 1937.
+Prior to this, squadrons were not grouped together, were not permanently assigned to a specific aircraft carrier and were designated serially within each squadron type.
+On 1 July 1937 for the first time, specific squadrons were grouped together, permanently assigned to a specific aircraft carrier and redesignated with the hull number of that carrier.
+A year later, on 1 July 1938 authorization for Air Group Commander billets became effective.
+With that action, the squadrons on board acquired the unity of a formal command and the carrier air group as such first took form.
+1 July 1938 is the date recognized by the Navy as the establishment date of it first Carrier Air Groups.

 From July 1937 to mid-1942, Carrier Air Groups were permanently assigned to and identified by their parent aircraft carrier, and group squadrons were numbered according to the carrier's hull number.
 For example, the Enterprise Air Group, assigned to USS Enterprise (CV-6), were all numbered "6": Fighting Squadron (VF) 6, Bombing Squadron (VB) 6, etc. From 1942, numerical designation of carrier air groups began, the first being Carrier Air Group 9 (CVG-9), established on 1 March 1942.
 For a while, they were given unique numbers according to their assigned carriers' hull number (i.e., the Saratoga Air Group became CVG-3).
 This numbering scheme was also soon scrapped as carrier air groups (now abbreviated CVGs) frequently moved from carrier to carrier.
 At this point, the carrier air groups simply retained their number designation regardless of the carrier assigned.

 The first formal system for air group identification (Visual Identification System for Naval Aircraft) was established in January 1945.
 This consisted of geometric symbols that identified the parent carrier, not the air group.
 As there were just too many carriers and the symbols were hard to remember or to describe over the radio, a single or double letter system was introduced in July 1945.
 The letters, however, still identified the carrier, not the carrier air group.
 The following identifications are known: